awsdocs/aws-codecommit-user-guide/doc_source/how-to-push-large-repositories.md

 + Your internet connection is subject to intermittent outages, dropped packets, slow response, or other interruptions in service\.
 + The overall size of the repository is larger than 2 GB and you intend to migrate the entire repository\.
 + The repository contains large artifacts or binaries that do not compress well, such as large image files with more than five tracked versions\.
-+ You have previously attempted a migration to AWS CodeCommit and received an "Internal Service Error" message\.
++ You have previously attempted a migration to CodeCommit and received an "Internal Service Error" message\.

 Even if none of the above conditions are true, you can still choose to push incrementally\.

-## Step 1: Install Prerequisites and Add the AWS CodeCommit Repository as a Remote<a name="how-to-push-large-repositories-prereq"></a>
+## Step 1: Install Prerequisites and Add the CodeCommit Repository as a Remote<a name="how-to-push-large-repositories-prereq"></a>

 You can create your own custom script, which has its own prerequisites\.
 If you use the sample included in this topic, you must:
 + Install its prerequisites\.
 + Clone the repository to your local computer\.
-+ Add the AWS CodeCommit repository as a remote for the repository you want to migrate\.
++ Add the CodeCommit repository as a remote for the repository you want to migrate\.

 **Set up to run incremental\-repo\-migration\.py**